 Incoming transfer students returning to the study of French, German, Russian or Spanish, begun in high school but not previously pursued at the college level, must also take the test.

 Transfer students with Foreign Language credit are encouraged to take the placement test to determine their best starting point.

 Heritage speakers with a limited knowledge of the language should take the placement test and seek further assessment in the Department of LLC upon completion of the test.

-Students majoring in the College of Arts and Sciences who are native speakers of one of the nine languages taught in UNCG’s Department of Languages, Literatures, and Cultures (ASL, Arabic, Mandarin Chinese, French, German, Japanese, Korean, Russian, or Spanish) may have the College “Additional Language” requirement waived by demonstrating their (minimum) intermediate-level proficiency in the language via a placement test and/or an interview administered by the department.
+Students majoring in the College of Arts and Sciences who are native speakers of one of the nine languages taught in UNCG’s Department of Languages, Literatures, and Cultures (ASL, Mandarin Chinese, French, German, Japanese, Korean, Russian, or Spanish) may have the College “Additional Language” requirement waived by demonstrating their (minimum) intermediate-level proficiency in the language via a placement test and/or an interview administered by the department.
 (Note: LLC will forward confirmation of this proficiency to the Registrar’s Office for further processing).

 Students who are native speakers of a non-English language that is not offered at UNCG and who seek a waiver of the language requirement should consult the ESL/FL Proficient Students website for details on the waiver process or contact the College of Arts and Sciences Advising (CASA) Office.

 Heritage speakers of Spanish who wish to study Spanish at UNCG should contact Dr. Kelly Lowther-Pereira (email@example.com) in the Department of Languages, Literatures, and Cultures for an assessment of their level and information on opportunities to develop their interests.

 Does my program require the study of a Foreign Language?